Humminghead/dpdk_cmake_builder/README.md

 # What is it?
-This is a lightweit wrapper around dpdk's build system (meson) based on Cmake.
+This is a lightweight wrap around dpdk build system (meson) based on Cmake.

 ## How to use it?